-Keywords: colorectal cancer; tumour microenvironment; heterotypic interactions; reduction; replacement
+Keywords: colorectal cancer; tumour microenvironment; heterotypic interactions; reduction

 Background and Aim

-Colorectal cancer (CRC) is the third most frequent cause of mortality due to cancer in Europe.
+Colorectal cancer (CRC) is the third most frequent cause of cancer-related mortality in Europe.
 Local invasion and distant metastasis are the critical steps that negatively impact patient survival.
-Although cells of the tumour microenvironment (TME) are known to promote invasion and metastasis, the mechanisms underlying these processes are only partially understood.
-An understanding of how the cells from the TME promote invasion in CRC is crucial for the development of novel anti-invasive therapies.
+Although cells of the tumour microenvironment (TME) are known to promote invasion and metastasis, the mechanisms underlying their contribution are only partially understood.
+A better understanding of how the cells from the TME promote invasion in CRC is crucial for the development of novel anti-invasive therapies.

 The study of heterotypic cellular interactions in vivo is difficult, owing to constraints in accessing the tissue and in modulating specific cells or intercellular interactions.
 In vitro models mimicking the TME would be invaluable in studying the role of individual cells of the TME and their interactions with CRC-cells.

 We have developed an in vitro three-dimensional (3D) model to study the interactions between fibroblasts and CRC-cells.
-This model is now well suited to study the interactions between cancer cells and others, such as endothelial and immune/inflammatory cells, from the TME.
-In this project, we aim to improve this 3D in vitro culture model by introducing additional cell types of the TME, and by studying their interactions, with a view to improve our understanding of their role in promoting cancer cells invasion as the first step in the metastatic process.
-Finally, we will validate the in vivo observations, in order to set on a firm footing a robust alternative to study the heterotypic cellular interactions in the TME.
+This model is now well suited to study the interactions between cancer cells and other cells from the TME, such as endothelial and immune/inflammatory cells.
+In this project, we aim to improve this 3D in vitro culture model by introducing additional cell types of the TME, and by studying their interactions, with a view to improve our understanding of their role in promoting cancer cell invasion as the first step in the metastatic process.
+Finally, we will validate the in vivo observations, in order to confirm this test as a robust model to study the heterotypic cellular interactions in the TME.